-Title ACCC’s Google news plan will not work Degree of recognition International Media name/outlet Innovation Aus Publication Policy & Business Innovation Media type Web Country Australia Date 18/08/20 Description Requiring global tech giants Google and Facebook to pay for content to news organisations is misguided and simply won’t work no matter how you slice and dice this ‘world-first’ proposal drafted by the Australian Competition and Consumer Commission and unveiled by the federal government last week.
+Title ACCC’s Google news plan will not work Degree of recognition International Media name/outlet Innovation Aus Publication Policy & Business Innovation Media type Web Country/Territory Australia Date 18/08/20 Description Requiring global tech giants Google and Facebook to pay for content to news organisations is misguided and simply won’t work no matter how you slice and dice this ‘world-first’ proposal drafted by the Australian Competition and Consumer Commission and unveiled by the federal government last week.

 We have seen previous attempts to tax the global tech giants Google, Microsoft, Apple.
 These failed to recognize that there is a global equilibrium whereby individual countries receive the benefit of technology transfers in exchange for a tacit agreement not to tax these global providers.

 If an individual country breaks from the global equilibrium, the global tech giant simply cuts them off from vital technology transfers and leaves the market in that country.

 Not a desired outcome for any country.
 A similar scenario is likely in the case of news content.

 All the news: The ACCC’s revenue sharing plan simply will not work